TomasTillmann/ElevatorSystemSimulation/README.md

 Efficiency function $q_M$ will run discrete event simulation using next-event progression paradigm.

 The simulation schedules events.
 Events are:

-1. move elevator to the current floor
+1. Move elevator to the current floor
-1. move elevator to the floor above
+2. Move elevator to the floor above
-1. move elevator to the floor beyond
+3. Move elevator to the floor beyond
-1. board people to elevator
+4. Board people to elevator
-1. spawn people to floors
+5. Spawn people to floors

 Each event takes some time.
 For example, time of moving an elevator to the floor above or beyond can be calculated from elevator's speed and height of rooms, it can also be an elevator's parameter ($\in e_P$) or perhaps most conviniently, it could be predifined before the start of the simulation.